-My career journey has been very much associated with the development of Tohe Social Enterprise, I’ve got to know them since 2012, which has now been almost 10 years and I have always been inspired by their playful spirit and a dynamic sense of creativity.
-Little I know how much this philosophy has become an important part of my life and career.
+My career journey has been very much associated with the development of Tohe Social Enterprise, I’ve got to know them since 2012, which has now been almost 10 years and I have always been inspired by their playful spirit and dynamic sense of creativity.
+Little did I know how much this philosophy has become an essential part of my life and career.

 Here are some of my favorite words of wisdom taken from the Tòhe Fun Project:

-Pablo Piccasso once said: ‘It took me four years to paint like Raphael, but a lifetime to paint like a child‘.
+Pablo Picasso once said: ‘It took me four years to paint like Raphael, but a lifetime to paint like a child’.

 We believe that every child has a hidden talent that is waiting to be discovered and it is wonderful that adults can through the arts recognize, appreciate and learn from them.

-The paintings of our little artist are wonderful works, full of optimism and love of life.
-Difficulties or deprivations cannot hinder their spirit, their playfulness and their imagination.
+The paintings of our little artists are wonderful works, full of optimism and love of life.
+Difficulties or deprivations cannot hinder their spirit, their playfulness, and their imagination.